anaerovane/GHTclustering/readme.md

 # scGHT

-This repository provides an enhanced implementation of the scGHT (Single-cell Gomory-Hu Tree) framework for single-cell data clustering optimization.
-The framework includes two main components: **global optimization** (all) and **single-cluster optimization** (part).
-The goal is to refine cluster boundaries using a combination of graph-based methods, GAE/VGAE embeddings, and attention mechanisms.
+This repository presents an enhanced implementation of a novel framework for optimizing clustering results across various data modalities.
+The framework incorporates two primary optimization strategies: a global approach targeting overall cluster structure, and a local approach focused on refining individual cluster boundaries.
+This optimization process leverages a combination of graph-based methodologies, embedding techniques (such as those inspired by Graph Autoencoders/Variational Graph Autoencoders), and attention mechanisms to achieve more coherent and well-separated clusters in the data.

 ## Features